sustainable-rails/trace_id/README.md

 * `TraceId.get_or_initialize` - returns the current Trace Id for the current thread or generates a new one and stores that for the future
 * `TraceId.reset!` - changes or sets the value to a new generated one.
 This is useful in a rake task or background job not initiated by a web request.
+Or to change the trace id for a "fan-out" batch operation (see below)

 The other two methods, for completeness:

 * `TraceId.get` - returns the current Trace Id or `nil` if there isn't one
 * `TraceId.set` - sets the value.
 This is useful in a controller.

-## Hooking Up To Your Rails App
+## Using in Your Rails App

 There are four classes you can use to make it easier to integrate this into your Rails app.